France · tool

 Where locals eat — best neighborhoods

-Literary and elegant, known for its classic brasseries, historic cafes, and upscale restaurants.
+Intellectual and artistic, known for its literary cafes, art galleries, and upscale boutiques.

 Dietary notes

-Traditional French cuisine is rich and often meat-centric, with butter and cream featuring heavily.
-While vegetarian options are increasing, especially in more modern restaurants, finding strictly vegan or gluten-free dishes can still be challenging outside of dedicated establishments.
+Traditional French cuisine is rich and often meat-centric.
+While vegetarian options are becoming more common, especially in larger restaurants and specific neighborhoods like Le Marais, vegan and gluten-free options can still be challenging to find outside of dedicated establishments.
+Be prepared for butter, cream, and cheese to feature prominently.

 Local etiquette

-- •Tipping is included in the bill ('service compris'), but leaving a few extra euros for excellent service is appreciated.
+- •Tipping is generally included in the bill as 'service compris,' but leaving a few extra euros for exceptional service is appreciated.

 - •It's customary to greet shopkeepers and restaurant staff with 'Bonjour' (or 'Bonsoir' in the evening) upon entering.

-- •Coffee is typically enjoyed standing at the bar for a lower price, or seated at a table for a higher price.
+- •Coffee is usually drunk standing at the bar for a lower price, or seated at a table for a higher price.

-- •Dinner is usually eaten later, between 8 PM and 10 PM.
+- •Dinner is typically eaten later, starting around 8 PM and often extending past 9 PM.